AkuSax/AkuSax.github.io/content/home/about.md

 ---
-title: "About"
-type: section
+widget: about
+headless: true
 weight: 10
+title: About
 ---

-## Akul Saxena
+## Biography

 Computational biology student focused on antimicrobial peptide discovery, nanoparticle pharmacokinetics, and machine learning for bioinformatics.